 2. Packaging Tape

-Packaging tape is often called parcel or box sealing tape.
+Packaging tape is often called packing tape, parcel tape or box sealing tape.
 This tape is commonly manufactured in 48mm wide rolls, is pressure sensitive and made from adhesive coated polypropylene, BOPP or polyester film.
 The extra width makes taping up cartons simple and fast.
 It usually is worked with using a hand operated tape gun dispenser.

 - Water Activated Tape (WAT) is a kraft paper tape with a gum glue adhesive that is reactivated by water.
 The main advantages of eco-friendly Water-Activated tape are that it adheres to the box and becomes one which makes almost impossible to peel off and creating strong, secure tamper resistant seal.
 It usually is more cost effective than traditional pressure sensitive self-adhesive packaging tape.
 The tape is non-reinforced kraft paper or reinforced fiberglass kraft paper which can either be water activated or self-sealing.